Epidemiology

 Several outbreaks of mpox have occurred since 2022, caused by different clades of the virus.
 These outbreaks are ongoing in many countries and have different modes of transmission and levels of risk.[1]

-Global clade II mpox outbreak
+Global clade IIb mpox outbreak

-• A global outbreak of clade II mpox was first identified in May 2022 and is ongoing across many countries.
+• A global outbreak of clade IIb mpox was first identified in May 2022 and is ongoing across many countries.
 Clusters of cases were initially reported across several countries outside of Africa with no direct travel links to an endemic area.
 This was the first time that chains of transmission were reported in countries without known epidemiologic links to West and Central Africa.

-• The World Health Organization (WHO) declared that the outbreak constituted a Public Health Emergency of International Concern (PHEIC) in July 2022.
+• The WHO declared that the outbreak constituted a PHEIC in July 2022.
 This PHEIC ended in May 2023 as the frequency of cases had decreased significantly, although cases continue to be reported.
-The group of viruses largely circulating in the outbreak belong to clade IIb.

 • Unlike previous outbreaks, cases outside of Africa have predominantly been in younger adult men, most of whom identify as gay, bisexual, or other men who have sex with men.[14][15][16]
 There is no signal suggesting sustained transmission outside of these networks.